How Do You Decide Where to Live When You Retire?

 6. Retirees often prefer a place with a low crime rate.

 If you’re having trouble deciding, there are some things you can do, especially if you have a lot of time until retirement.
-Go check some places out on vacation.
-See what you think.
-Then take your top choices, and when you have the time, spend more time visiting them.
-Go out and about in neighborhoods, talk to a realtor and find out what home prices are like.
-Learn a little bit more about the community and see what’s best for you.
+Go check some places out on vacation., and see what you think.
+Take your top choices, and when you have the time, spend more time visiting them.
+Go out and about in neighborhoods, talk to a realtor, and find out what home prices are like.
+Plus, you can learn a little bit more about the community and see what’s best for you.

 To sum it up, here are some questions to think about: